Nervous System A Level Biology

 Reflex Arcs: Rapid Involuntary Responses

 Reflex arcs are simple neural pathways that allow for rapid, involuntary responses to stimuli.
-They involve a sensory neuron, a relay neuron (often in the spinal cord), and a motor neuron, bypassing the brain for a faster response.
+That said, they involve a sensory neuron, a relay neuron (often in the spinal cord), and a motor neuron, bypassing the brain for a faster response.
 The knee-jerk reflex is a classic example of a reflex arc.

 Neurological Disorders: When the System Malfunctions